syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

 In Ubuntu cloud images, `ec2-user` is the default name of the default user account.

 You got to know the network and virtual machine parts of orchestration.
 You do not need anything else to run a simple stack.
 But many web applications have operational constraints we did not cover yet: What happens if you need to change the size or number of our virtual machines?
 How do you preserve and find my data if I delete my stack as shown above?
 You can find answers to these questions in the [Block Storage documentation](../../04.Reference/04.block-storage/docs.en.md).
-Every virtual machine currently comes with 50 GB of storage.
+Every virtual machine currently comes with 50 GiB of storage.
 If you need additional storage, you need to create and use volumes.
 Volumes are also interesting from another point of view: If you want to preserve data beyond the life time of a virtual machine (for example a database for a web application), you need to use volumes.
 The storage that comes with a virtual machine is *ephemeral*: it is lost when the virtual machine is deleted.
 To provide long lasting storage, create a stack to create and provide a volume of the required storage size.

 <!--- TODO: Code fehlt. -->

 Using a storage template, you get a volume with a UID.
 You can pass this UID to a virtual machine using a parameter, where the volume will show up as an additional block device, just like an additional hard disk.
 Using that block device, data can be stored persistently.

-You can also build a setup where a virtual machine has more than 50 GB of storage.
+You can also build a setup where a virtual machine has more than 50 GiB of storage.
 In that case you do not need to create the volume in a separate stack, you can just expand the orchestration template for your virtual machine.
 A complete setup would look like this:

 <!--- TODO: Code fehlt. -->